About Grounds Maintenance

 Our goal is to provide an aesthetically safe and functional campus for all students, faculty, staff, and the community.

 Grounds Maintenance was nationally recognized with an Honor Award by the Professional Grounds Management Society.
-Texas Tech Received this Honor Award for exceptional grounds maintenance on October 23, 2015.
+Texas Tech Received this Honor Award for exceptional grounds maintenance in October, 2018.